Mxs2019/answers-builder-example-repos/readme.md

 ## yext-v3

 Similar to V2 but using Closure instead of HBS.
 This will allows us to reuse templates.
+I'm not a soy expert so this could be wrong...